basecamp/handbook/benefits-and-perks.md

 ## Pet Insurance

-For your fur babies!
-37signals doesn’t contribute to this plan at all, but everyone gets a 10% discount on this insurance you might otherwise buy.
+Everyone has the option to purchase pet insurance through Figo at a 10% discount.
 There are no set rates, and you can visit our portal on [Figo’s website](https://figopetinsurance.com) to get your quote and sign up.
-There’s no open enrollment period to sign up for pet insurance.
+There’s no open enrollment period to sign up for pet insurance, and 37signals doesn't administer or contribute towards your policy.

 ## Employee Profit Sharing